Wind: 14.48 km/h

-Each of these legends has appeared live in programmes in the last few months and support our work.
+Each of these legends has appeared live on our programmes and support our work.

 Eddie Holman another of the legendary Soul singers who became part of the Northern Soul scene and Wigan Casino and who is probably best known for his 1970 hit "Hey There Lonely Girl" also came to do a programme from Wrightington along with another legend of the Wigan Casino and Northern Soul scene, the DJ Russ Winstanley.

 Wigan Casino held its last All-Nighter in October 1981.